F

 Eikosograms provide a nice visual representation of statistical correlation, because when the two variables are independent, then the value of one, say X, doesn't affect the probability of the second, Y. This visually translates into a horizontal pattern, which easily contrasts with a staircase shape that occurs when the variables are dependent or correlated:

 Another motivation for this blog post is to start experimenting with the idea of embedding interactive elements directly inside textual posts, which can complement and expand the written text (if done properly).
-The p5.js project (a JavaScript interpretation of the Processing language) provided a way to implement a simple eikosogram plot, which you can see below.
+The p5.js project (a JavaScript interpretation of the Processing project) provided a way to implement a simple eikosogram plot, which you can see below.
 I have included three datasets that can be explored with the plot.
 The first two exemplify the association between the incidence of obesity with gender and annual household income among adult individuals in the US.
 The third dataset contains a list of 1309 passengers from the RMS Titanic, comparing survival rates with cabin class.

 You can also load a data file in csv format from your computer by clicking the button below: